FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 thanked the Members for their observations and agreed to keep them informed on the

 progress in the lead-up to the event.
-She advised the Members that Limerick City and County--- 14
+She advised the Members that Limerick City and County
+---
+14

 Council will continue to work closely with all stakeholders to secure the best outcome for